h1nch/rabbit-autoinstall/README.md

 * two Debian Squeeze VM's or physical boxes
 * network connectivity between both nodes
 * a virtual IP address and hostname for both nodes to share
+* ruby needs to be installed but no gems are required

 ## How do I use it?
 * clone this repository onto both nodes